Identification and Estimation of Spillover Effects in Randomized Experiments: Setup

 \subsection{Notation and parameters of interest}

-In light of the motivating example, consider a sample consisting of independent and identically distributed groups indexed by $g=1,\ldots,G$, each with $n_g+1$ units, so that each unit in group $g$ has $n_g$ neighbors or peers.
+Consider a random sample of groups indexed by $g=1,\ldots,G$, each with $n_g+1$ units, so that each unit $i$ in group $g$ has $n_g$ neighbors or peers and $1\le n_g<\infty$.
 I assume group membership is observable.
-Units in each group are assigned a binary treatment, and a unit's potential outcomes, defined in the next paragraph, can depend on the assignment of all other units in the same group.
-I refer to this phenomenon as \textit{interference}, and to the effect of a neighbor's treatment assignment on unit $i$'s potential outcome as \textit{spillover effect}.
-Interference is assumed to occur between units in the same group, but not between units in different groups, an assumption sometimes known as \textit{partial interference} \citep{Sobel_2006_JASA}.
+Units in each group are assigned a binary treatment, and a unit's potential outcomes, defined below, can depend on the assignment of all other units in the same group.
+Using the terminology of \citet{Ogburn-VanderWeele_2014_SS}, this phenomenon is known as \textit{direct interference}.
+Interference is assumed to occur between units in the same group, but not between units in different groups.